Detroit People Mover: COVID-19 shutdown and reopening

 The People Mover shut down on March 30, 2020, due to reduced ridership amid the COVID-19 pandemic.

-After a planned 2021 reopening was postponed, the system resumed limited service on May 20, 2022, running six days a week, stopping at only six of the 13 stations (Michigan Avenue, Huntington Place, West Riverfront, Millender Center, Greektown, Grand Circus Park).
-Broadway and Financial District reopened thirteen days later on June 2, followed by Renaissance Center and Fort/Cass on September 14, Bricktown on November 21, Cadillac Center on May 23, 2023, and Times Square on June 26, 2023.
+After a planned 2021 reopening was postponed, the system resumed limited service on May 20, 2022, running six days a week, stopping at only six of the 13 stations.
+(Note: Michigan Avenue, Huntington Place, West Riverfront, Millender Center, Greektown, Grand Circus Park) The remaining seven stations reopened in phases between June 2022 and June 2023.
+(Note: Broadway and Financial District reopened thirteen days later on June 2, followed by Renaissance Center and Fort/Cass on September 14, Bricktown on November 21, Cadillac Center on May 23, 2023, and Times Square on June 26, 2023.)
 To attract riders, fares were initially waived from reopening day through August, and later extended through October 2022.

-In October 2023, DTC announced that its administrative headquarters would move from the Buhl Building to the nearby Guardian Building.
+In October 2023, DTC announced that its administrative headquarters would move from the Buhl Building across the street to the Guardian Building.

-System upgrades and free service pilot
+2020s system upgrades and free service pilot

 In December 2023, DTC's board of directors approved a one-year pilot program to eliminate fares on the People Mover, supported by a large donation from a corporate sponsor.
 The program commenced on January 2, 2024, and following an evaluation of the program, in which it was found to have increased system ridership, it was extended through the end of 2025.
 Priority Waste, a waste management company based in nearby Clinton Township, was announced as the presenting sponsor in March 2024.

 Also in December 2023, DTC announced plans to acquire railcars and other surplus equipment from the Toronto Transit Commission, following the decommissioning of the Scarborough RT, a similar system, the prior July.

 The system's communication infrastructure was upgraded in early 2024, in preparation for expected large crowds during the 2024 NFL draft.
 Realtime tracking was added, and each station received upgraded public address and video surveillance systems, plus new passenger information displays and interactive kiosks.
 Color-changing lights were installed on guideway support columns along Larned Street and Grand Circus Park, and five stations received large exterior murals as part of the Detroit City Walls public art program.

 West Riverfront station was renamed Water Square on July 23, 2025.
-Also in July 2025, station announcements were re-recorded, voiced by Lloyd Jackson Sr. of WJR, in partnership with Cumulus Media.
+Also in July 2025, station announcements were re-recorded, voiced by Lloyd Jackson Sr., a talk radio personality at WJR.

+Future planning

+In October 2025, DTC launched a comprehensive study into potential improvements to the People Mover.
+The ongoing study will assess the system's efficiency, possible improvements to rider experience and connectivity, and potential expansion of the system.